 - Veracity: how can I be sure that my data is accurate?

 This requires an approach that can capture multiple data streams, transmit them from anywhere and analyze them in real time.
-To this end, Orange Business Services has created the Datavenue modular offer, capable of collecting and analyzing data from anywhere.
+To this end, Orange Business has created the Datavenue modular offer, capable of collecting and analyzing data from anywhere.
 This end-to-end platform covers the complete data journey.